MoniswapFi/docs/protocol.md

 _`quoteAddLiquidity(address tokenA, address tokenB, bool stable, address factory, uint256 amountADesired, uint256 amountBDesired) returns (uint256 amountA, uint256 amountB, uint256 liquidity)`_

-**Description:** Given two assets, the respective amounts the caller wishes to deposit, and the pool factory, returns the ideal amounts to be deposited, and the amount of liquidity that would be minted
+**Description:** Given two assets, the respective amounts the caller wishes to deposit, and the pool factory, returns the ideal amounts to be deposited, and the amount of liquidity that would be minted.

 **Parameters:**